ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: Dolby Vision configuration dvcC

-Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles less than and equal to 7.
+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles 0 to 7 included.

 ### dvvC